voucherifyio/voucherify-php-sdk/docs/Api/CampaignsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$campaign_id = 'campaign_id_example'; // string | The campaign ID or name of the campaign being enabled.
+$campaignId = 'campaignId_example'; // string | The campaign ID or name of the campaign being enabled.
 You can either pass the campaign ID, which was assigned by Voucherify or the name of the campaign as the path parameter value.

 try {
-    $result = $apiInstance->enableCampaign($campaign_id);
+    $result = $apiInstance->enableCampaign($campaignId);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling CampaignsApi->enableCampaign: ', $e->getMessage(), PHP_EOL;